(1) Consistent with the purposes and objectives of the Juvenile Services Act and the federal act, the coalition shall:

 (a) Make recommendations to the commission on the awarding of grants under the Commission Grant Program to eligible applicants;

-(d) Prepare an annual report to the Governor, the Legislature, the Office of Probation Administration, and the Office of Juvenile Services including recommendations on administrative and legislative actions which would improve the juvenile justice system.
+(b) Prepare at least one report annually to the Governor, the Legislature, the Office of Probation Administration, and the Office of Juvenile Services.
 The report submitted to the Legislature shall be submitted electronically;

-(f) Meet at least four times each year.
+(d) Meet at least two times each year.

 (2) Consistent with the purposes and objectives of the acts and within the limits of available time and appropriations, the coalition may: